 Understanding Mini PC Hardware: A Deep Dive Into Their Components

 Mini PCs have gained immense popularity over the past few years, offering compact computing solutions for both personal and professional use.
 With advancements in technology, these small form factor PCs are becoming increasingly powerful, packing a lot of features into a tiny footprint.
-In this article, we will take an in-depth look at Mini PC hardware, examining the key components that make up these versatile machines.
-This will help you understand how Mini PCs work and why they have become a viable alternative for many users.

 The Processor (CPU)